 Unlimited Storage of Medical Information

 The ocean of healthcare information is now stored online and it can be accessed easily from any place in the world.
 This means that nowadays, it is easier for people to do research about their medical issues.
-It enables them to create a plan of action based on the information provided by the online source.
+It enables them to create a plan of action based on the information provided by an online source.
+But the easy availability of medical information is different from continuing medical education.
+CME can only be effectively obtained through medtech conferences.

 But this doesn’t mean that the easy accessibility of information is a license for patients to scrap the doctor all the way.
 The answers you get online can act as your guide in managing your decision.
 At the end of the day, it is your doctor who will have the final say about your case.